muratk5n/thirdwave/en/README.md

 ---

-Beijing China air quality, really bad..
+Beijing China air quality, not good..
 Checked it through Open Weather Map API.
 See [doc](https://openweathermap.org/api/air-pollution) for the range of those numbers.
 AQI 1 is good, 5 bad.
 Nov 11, 14:00 EST.